aivxx/HelloWorldRepos/README.md

 # HelloWorldRepos

 Hello-World-C#
-//This is my first file for the XR course
+//This is my first file for the XR course!